approov/approov-tls-certificates-monitor/README.md

 cp .env.example .env
 ```

-Adjust the values to fit your needs.
+Read the comments on the `.env.example` file and adjust the values to fit your needs.

 ## RUN THE MONITOR FROM DOCKER